-Laal Maas is a traditional Rajasthani mutton (goat meat) curry that is fiery hot and deep red in color.
-Make it at home in an instant pot or a traditional pressure cooker using my authentic recipe.
+Laal Maas is a traditional Rajasthani goat mutton curry that is fiery, hot, and deep red.
+Use my authentic recipe to make it at home in an instant pot or a traditional pressure cooker.

-Laal maas literally translates to “Red Meat”.
-It is a traditional Rajasthani curry made using goat mutton and spices and it is fiery hot and bright red in color.
+Laal Maas translates to “Red Meat”.
+It is a traditional Rajasthani curry made using goat mutton and spices and is fiery hot and bright red.

-Traditionally, Mathania chillies were used to make Rajasthani laal maas, which gives this mutton curry a fiery red color and moderate heat.
-These red chillies get their name from Mathania village of Jodhpur district in Rajasthan where they are grown in abundance.
-But if you can’t find these chilies where you live, you can use Kashmiri red chili powder instead.
+Traditionally, Mathania chilies are used to make Rajasthani laal maas, which gives this mutton curry a fiery red color and moderate heat.
+These red chilies get their name from Mathania village of Jodhpur district in Rajasthan, where they are grown in abundance.
+But if you can’t find these chilies where you live, use Kashmiri red chilies instead.

-In the earlier days, laal maas used to be cooked with spices on slow fire until the meat was succulent and almost fell off the bones but now to quicken the process, I make my recipe in an instant pot or a traditional pressure cooker and it turns out just as fantastic.
+In the earlier days, laal maas used to be cooked with spices on a slow fire until the meat was succulent and almost fell off the bones.
+But I make my recipe in an instant pot or a traditional pressure cooker to quicken the process.

-When the laal maas was cooked over a fire on low heat, it also developed a smoky flavor which can also be easily replicated at home using Dhungar method.
-It is totally optional but if you want your curry to have a smoky flavor, then you can consider taking this extra step.
+When the laal maas was cooked over a fire on low heat, it also developed a smoky flavor, which can be easily replicated at home using the Dhungar method.
+It is optional but if you want your curry to have a smoky flavor, you can consider taking this extra step.
 I have explained it in the post below.

 History Of Laal Maas

-In earlier days, the kings used to go for 3-4 days hunting trips and they would take their best chefs (khansamas) along with them to set up a temporary kitchen at the hunting camps.
-The kings would hunt wild boar, deer, rabbit, neel gai, etc and the chef’s task would be to clean and cook the meat.
-They would use ghee, dry chilies, garlic, etc to veil off the gamey odor of the meat and make a delicious dish using minimum ingredients that they could carry with them to the camp.
+In earlier days, the kings used to go for 3-4 days hunting trips, and they would take their best chefs (khansamas) with them to set up a temporary kitchen at the hunting camps.
+The kings would hunt wild boar, deer, rabbit, neel gai, etc, and the chef’s task would be to clean and cook the meat.
+They would use ghee, dry chilies, garlic, etc, to veil off the gamey odor of the meat and make a delicious dish using the minimum ingredients they could carry to the camp.
 This is how Junglee Maas was invented.

-After some time, the kings got bored of the same recipe and wanted some change.
-That’s when some other ingredients like yogurt, whole spices, and powdered spices like coriander powder, chili powder, etc were added to the basic Janglee Maas recipe and this Laal Maas was invented.
+After some time, the kings got bored of the same recipe and wanted change.
+That’s when some other ingredients like yogurt, whole spices, and powdered spices like coriander powder, chili powder, etc, were added to the basic Janglee Maas recipe, and this Laal Maas Recipe was invented.

 Ingredients